AbdulRehmanYasir/nodejs-fundamentals-http-server/README.md

 other appends a line to `data/access.log` via a write stream.
 Neither listener knows about the other — that decoupling is the reason `EventEmitter` exists.

+## Deployment Note

+This project uses `data/notes.json` as file-based storage to demonstrate Node.js `fs` operations.

+The application works with persistent file storage during local development.
+The Vercel deployment is intended for demonstrating the HTTP server and API routes; Vercel's serverless filesystem is not persistent application storage.

+For production deployments, a persistent database would be required.

+Access logs are written to `data/access.log` locally.
+On Vercel, request logging is sent to the platform console because the deployment filesystem is read-only.